laytan/odin-http/README.md

 This is beta software, confirmed to work in my own use cases but can certainly contain edge cases and bugs that I did not catch.
 Please file issues for any bug or suggestion you encounter/have.

+I am usually on a recent master version of Odin and commits will be made with new features if applicable, backwards compatibility or even stable version compatibility is not currently a thing.

 Because this is still heavily in development, I do not hesitate to push API changes at the moment, so beware.

-The has been tested to work with Ubuntu Linux (other "normal" distros should work), MacOS (m1 and intel), and Windows 64 bit.
+The package has been tested to work with Ubuntu Linux (other "normal" distros should work), MacOS (m1 and intel), and Windows 64 bit.
 Any other distributions or versions have not been tested and might not work.

 ## Dependencies

-`odin-http` depends on OpenSSL for making HTTPS requests in the client package.
+The *client* package depends on OpenSSL for making HTTPS requests.
 This repository contains a copy of these libraries for ease of use on Windows and Darwin.

-For Linux, most distros come with OpenSSL, if not you can install it by using something like this:
+For Linux, most distros come with OpenSSL, if not you can install it by doing something like this:
 - `sudo apt-get install openssl libssl-dev`
 - `apk add openssl openssl-libs-static`